RafaelFino/Data2Parquet-go/README.md

-# log2Parquet-go
+# Data2Parquet-go
-A go log converter to Apache Parquet
+A go data converter to Apache Parquet